pulumi/docs/content/reference/cd-supporting-new-ci.md

 ## Using A Fallback

-If the CI system you are using is not current detected by Pulumi.
-You can set the following env vars, as a fallback, yourself.
+If the CI system you are using is not currently detected by Pulumi, you can set the following env vars, as a fallback manually in the environment in which the Pulumi CLI is running.
 The CI detection code will assume a "Generic CI" system name.

 * `PULUMI_CI_BUILD_ID`
 * `PULUMI_CI_BUILD_TYPE`